rwinacott/pecho/README.md

 $ docker images -q --filter "dangling=true" | xargs docker rmi
 ```

-If you see an error message about the port already bound, you need to pick a different local ort number instead of the 8888 port.
+If you see an error message about the port already bound, you need to pick a different local port number instead of the 8888 port.
 Change the first port number to something else like:

 ```bash
 $ docker run -it -d -p 8888:8888 --name pecho-server pecho-server